• Skip to primary navigation

 • Caraway Seeds - Commonly added to German recipes and are delicious with these brats.
 If you don’t have any on hand, you can use anise seeds, fennel seeds, or simply leave it out.

-• Buns - Use your favorite hot dog buns or sausage rolls.
-I like to try locally made buns as long as they are vegan.
+• Buns – Use your favorite hot dog buns or sausage rolls.
+I like to try locally-made buns as long as they are vegan.
 Recently, I found some delicious pretzel rolls made by a company called Pretzilla at my nearby Walmart.

 • Optional Toppings - I like to add sauerkraut and vegan spicy mustard, but the sky is the limit with bratwurst toppings.

 Here are some quick visual steps.
-The full recipe with exact measurements can be found on the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

 Slice the onions and heat a medium-sized pan or skillet to medium-high heat.
 Add half of the butter to the pan.